zeddidragon/zettpadder/README.md

 # Usage
 - Ensure your controller is prepared and plugged in
 - Start program
-- Press every button on it
-- Program will write out to `output.toml` with code -> key definitions.
-You may use and modify this as a basis for your templates.
-Key names can be whatever you want them to be, but they should all be named different things.
-- See `./examples` folder for examples on how to use this.
 - Run the program and specify your configuration file(s)
   ```
     zettpadder pad-definitions.toml game-mappings.toml
   ```
   Any amount of files can be specified, and they'll be read in sequence

+# Configuration

+Config file is any amount of `.toml` files that contains your definitions.

+## Definition

+If you fire up the program without arguments and hit buttons, it'll show you output with names for the buttons you press.
+If disatisfied, you can specify a `[Definitions]` table in your configuration where you rename them.
+Names can be whatever you want them to be.
+Running the program with these names will instead output those names and use those for reference in your mapping definitions.

 TODO